Policy and procedure development and improvement cycle procedure

 - The content author must prepare the policy, procedure, any supporting documents and a summary of changes template (DoE employees only) for external consultation, and obtain Executive Director approval to release the documents.

-- If an exemption from external consultation is required, this must be approved by the content owner (DDG/CFO) and the DDG, State Schools Division.
+- If an exemption from external consultation is required, this must be approved by the content owner (DDG/CFO) and the DDG, Schools and Student Support Division.